Skip to main content

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-The Strategic Management of a Campaign
+The Strategic Management of a Marketing Campaign

 Let’s say we’re PR experts that are part of a beauty company launching a new eyeshadow that is very sheer and just adds a little bit of sparkle.
 Luckily, our organization believes in integrated marketing communication, so our traditional paid marketing activities and public relations strategy are working together.

-The marketing team will spend money on advertising through various media channels — on social media, on search engines, on a podcast or radio show, on television or in print, etc. The PR strategy will certainly align with aspects of the larger marketing strategy.
+The marketing team will spend money on advertising through various media channels — on social media, on search engines, on a podcast or radio show, on television or in print, etc. The PR strategy involving strategic communication will certainly align with aspects of the larger marketing strategy.
 It’s important to be aligned on messaging and the target audience to raise brand awareness, but the tools and public relations specialist goals of strategic communication will be different.

 Overlay with magazine, airpods, and beauty products